-To browse videos, click the icon in the top left corner of the video:
+To browse videos, click the icon in the top right corner of the video:

 In this sense project-based learning becomes a tool to further industry relevance; it offers businesses the opportunity not only to influence systems and processes in education, but also to work with students on projects which are directly relevant to them.
 PLACE21 is, as its name signifies, a “Project-based Learning Approach to Community & Employment in the 21st Century.”

 A selection of projects from the three strands of PLACE 21

 - One student has been employed by the project to explore PLACE21 from a participant’s perspective.
 Aaron Howlett has been studying at the college for several years.
 He has some special educational needs, as a person on the autistic spectrum.
 Aaron is very bright and is in his second year of a business degree.
 He works for the project one day a week and this case study (attached – Annex 1) offers his insights into the project.
 It is hoped that working with Aaron over the next year will enable him to develop key career skills that he can then use in mainstream employment.
 We expect Aaron to be offered full time employment by the time he completes this work experience with us in October 2019.

 - Full length TV production involving students in the writing, editing, casting, filming and directing.
 The aim is to involve staff and students across the whole of the college and local business/individuals working in the creative sector.
 Collaboration is key throughout (students/educators/business).